Inner Fountain of Youth

 4. Different Fasting Methods

 Among the best things about intermittent fasting is the chance to make it your own.
-I have these options that you may consider.
+Here are the most popular methods to consider.

 The best place to start is the 16/8 method, as it’s convenient, and most people can fit it into their schedules.